johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-05-25-ts-loader-goes-webpack-4-again/index.md

 After mulling for a little while, I decided to ship.
 So if you're using webpack 4, you should now be able to use `ts-loader@9`.

-Let me take this moment to confirm that I am unlikely to add support for webpacks 3, 2 or 1 as well 😅
+Let me take this moment to confirm that I am unlikely to add support for webpacks 3, 2 or 1 as well; there are limits! 😅